Intro

 }

-Now the JVM distinguishes these classes by their fully qualified names: dev.alice.Cat
+Now the JVM distinguishes these classes by their fully qualified names: dev.alice.Cat, dev.bob.Cat, custom.tools.Collections, and java.util.Collections.

 III.
 Directory Structure and Compilation